Table of Contents

 As discussed previously, the defendant should have a reasonable belief they were defending their home against someone attempting to commit a “forcible and atrocious crime” (rape, sodomy, maiming, or robbery) or that the individual entering the house was attempting to present an imminent danger, triggering a self-defense scenario.
 Since the criminal was an immediate or present threat, you may act in self-defense.

 The defendant must have believed that deadly force was necessary, that they were in imminent danger, and that the amount of force used was only appropriate to defend themselves.

-The accused party is not required to withdraw, according to this jury instruction.
-The defendant has the right to defend themselves and others and, if necessary, pursue their attacker until the moment when bodily harm or death is no longer a possibility.
+According to this jury instruction, the accused party is not required to withdraw.
+Defendant has the right to defend themselves and others and, if necessary, pursue their attacker until bodily harm or death is no longer possible.

 This applies even when you were the initial aggressor and wished to disengage from mutual combat but were forced to defend against that danger presented after you retreated.
 The idea is you made a reasonable, good-faith effort to disengage from the battle, but the threat exists unless the other person continues to punch and kick you, for example.

 But no case exists in a vacuum.
 You’ll need evidence.
 That’s why it’s so important to consult with a member of the criminal bar.
 That way, they can have experts and investigators gather corroborating evidence, especially when a stab wound or shooting is being punished for political points by an overzealous, even Marxist-leaning, prosecutor who thinks you should “take your beating.”
 (Kyle Rittenhouse, prosecutor).